Getting Long-Term Disability (LTD) Benefits for Autoimmune Disorders

 Should I Apply for Social Security Disability?

+If you do not have a disability insurance policy you may still be eligible for Social Security Disability.
 Many disability insurance policies will require you to apply for Social Security Disability benefits for your autoimmune disease.
 If autoimmune diseases described above are severe enough to affect your ability to work could qualify you for Social Security Disability benefits.
 The Social Security Administration requires that your autoimmune condition last, or be expected to last at least 12 months.
-The SSA will evaluate your medical evidence to determine if you qualify.
+The Social Security Administration will evaluate your medical evidence to determine if you qualify.

 Why hire multiple lawyers when one disability lawyer can handle both claims?
-Ortiz Law Firm represents Social Security Disability claimants nationwide and we offer a free case evaluation.
-Call (866) 853-7210 to see how our lawyers can help with your claim with the Social Security Administration.
+Ortiz Law Firm represents Social Security Disability claimants nationwide and we offer a free case evaluation for claimants at the initial application, reconsideration, and hearing levels.

-A disability insurance company will not make it easy for you to receive the benefits you deserve.
+Disability insurance companies will not make it easy for you to receive the benefits you deserve.
 If you are unable to work as a result of autoimmune diseases or treatment side effects, but your insurance company has denied your claim, you should consult with a long-term disability lawyer.